-Our mean and median gender bonus gaps are: 12.01% and 0.92% respectively.
+Our mean and median gender bonus gaps are: 79.60% and 37.50% respectively.

-5.85% of men at our organisation received a bonus in the 12 months up to 5 April 2022.
-For women this was 1.41%.
-This is because there are more men in roles which are eligible for a performance bonus.
+30.09% of men at our organisation received a bonus in the 12 months up to 5 April 2023.
+For women this was 20.99%.
+There continues to be more men in roles which are eligible for a performance bonus, but the number of employees receiving a bonus have increased significantly from 2022 through the introduction of Milestone Awards and SPOT Awards to recognise long-service and value-driven behaviours at Clinisys.

-4 What are we doing to address our gender pay gap?
+3 What are we doing to address our gender pay gap?